 A non-disclosure agreement (NDA), also known as a confidentiality agreement (CA), confidential disclosure agreement (CDA), proprietary information agreement (PIA) or secrecy agreement (SA), is a legal contract or part of a contract between at least two parties that outlines confidential material, knowledge, or information that the parties wish to share with one another for certain purposes, but wish to restrict access.

-Services within the United States: If the individual will be working within the United States, the individual must submit a complete Independent Contractor Questionnaire (“Questionnaire”) to Procurement Services via the button on the digital form, or via email to firstname.lastname@example.org.
+Services within the United States: If the individual will be working within the United States, the individual must submit a complete Independent Contractor Questionnaire (“Questionnaire”) to Procurement Services via email to firstname.lastname@example.org.
 Upon submission, Procurement Services will review the Questionnaire and then make a determination about the individual’s status.
-Procurement will return the Questionnaire (with an “approved” or “denied” mark) to the individual, with a copy to the “Department Contact” identified on the Questionnaire.
+Procurement will return the Questionnaire (with an “approved” or “denied” mark) to the individual, with a copy to the contacts identified on the Questionnaire.
 Approved individuals who are not yet registered in PaymentWorks will also receive an invitation to register in PaymentWorks.

 Once the individual is approved as an Independent Contractor, if a Dartmouth business unit is ready to engage the individual for services, a contract request should be submitted via the Procurement Contract Management System.
 A Requester or Submitter (if you are submitting on behalf of another person) can select any Agreement Type under the Master Agreement or one-time Agreement Record Types.